 I have made this dish several times before but I keep making adjustments.
 This one I like b/c it brings me back to my roots in New Orleans’s for meat stuffing.
 Instead of a Mirepoix (onion, carrot and celery), I went with the New Orleans Trinity of onions, celery and bell pepper.
-Instead of tomato puree or sauce, I went with a tomato soup.
-Tomato soup is a puree BTW, with a few extra stuff, it is not as acidic as puree, once again Campbell’s wins.
 This all comes back as a favorite of mine for stuffing green bell pepper or mirlitons (aka chayote squash).
 Only with mirliton, I like to use ground lamb.
 This substitute blend of Trinity offers a little more punch.
 I have researched the origins of this dish (the way Grandma made it) but those left me little in want of just a little more flavor.
 Don’t get me wrong.
 Grandma’s is always good.

 (Click on pic to enlarge)

 ½ Lb. ground beef (I used ground chuck) or use all ground beef

 ½ medium green pepper finely chopped